-To put it into numbers, self-guided interviews increase screening efficiency by 80%.
+To put it into numbers, virtual interviews increase screening efficiency by 80%.
 As such, this interviewing style is increasingly becoming more of a necessity to remain competitive in today’s labor market.

 And of course, when choosing the format for your on-demand interviews, you want the best for your business.
 That brings us back to the debate of video vs. phone interviews.
 Which is right for your business?